deseram07/comp3702-a2-tools/README.txt

 A framework for COMP3702 Assignment 2, by Dimitri Klimenko (tutor).

+(0) Completing the assignment!
+This archive contains the code that implements the game, as well as a visualiser to make it easier to view the progress of a game.

+Your task is to write the "tracker" package (in the tracker folder), which will govern how the tracker behaves within the game.
+In particular, you must complete the Tracker class, which has two crucial methods you should implement.
+You may add methods to the class, but the type signatures of the methods already present in that class should remain exactly the same.

+In particular, the method Tracker.getAction() method will be called by the game in order to ask the tracker for an action every time it's the tracker's turn.
+This method will also be used to pass your tracker the relevant information that it has obtained since its previous turn.

+On the other hand, the Tracker.initialise() method will handle any setup your tracker requires before it can start outputting actions.
+Please read the documentation of these two methods for a more detailed description of how they should work.

+Feel free to make as many classes as you wish; just make sure they're all in the "tracker" package (or subpackages of tracker, if you wish).
+You may use any of the classes in the other packages, but you are not allowed to modify them - the assignment submission will consist only of the tracker folder and all of its subfolders.

 (1) Commands and arguments
 The runnable files and their arguments are: